lionelmace/iks-lab/book/monitor-cluster-logs.md

 1. Copy and run the second command to create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.

+    The LogDNA agent collects logs with the extension *.log and extensionless files that are stored in the /var/log directory of your pod.
+By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the IBM Log Analysis with LogDNA service.

 1. Verify that the LogDNA agent is deployed successfully.
     ```sh
     kubectl get pods